 The placement of a child in a particular grade is an important part of the educational process.
 Each school principal uses every available means to identify an individual student's learning needs.
 Final acceptance of a new student does not occur until previous school records have been reviewed and the student has been evaluated.
-The particular methods of evaluation are at the discretion of the school principal.
+The evaluation methods are at the school principal's discretion.
 All potential kindergarten students are involved in a screening process to determine readiness for kindergarten.
 Additional evaluations may be necessary in subsequent years.
 Students who do not successfully complete the course of study in a major content area (Religion, English Language Arts, Mathematics, Science, and/or Social Studies) are required to complete an approved summer school program in order to advance to the next grade level.
-Grade retention is not common practice, yet may be required if it is in the best interest of the student and family.
-In such circumstances, frequent communication between the principal, teacher(s), and parent(s)/guardian(s) should occur during the second and third marking period with the final decision being made prior to the conclusion of the school year.
+Grade retention is not common practice yet may be required if it is in the best interest of the student and family.
+In such circumstances, frequent communication between the principal, teacher(s), and parent(s)/guardian(s) should occur during the second and third marking period with the final decision made before the end of the school year.
 The written recommendation for grade retention is made by the Principal with the final approval being at the discretion of the Superintendent of Catholic Schools.
 Parent(s)/guardian(s) are encouraged to submit a written statement with the principal's recommendation.
-If a student has not completed the necessary coursework required for commencement they will be given a certificate of attendance at the time of commencement.
+If a student has not completed the necessary coursework required for commencement, they will be given a certificate of attendance.
 Upon completion of the coursework through an approved summer school program, the certificate of achievement/diploma is issued.